cfengine/documentation/manuals/policy-style.markdown

+---
+layout: default
-# CFEngine Policy Style Guide
+title: Policy Style Guide
+categories: [Manuals]
+published: true
+alias: manuals-policy-style-guide.html
+tags: [manuals, style, policy]
+---

 Style is a very personal choice and the contents of this guide should only be considered suggestions.
 We invite you to contribute to the growth of this guide.